-The virus COVID-19 travel around the globe in a few short weeks highlights our connectivity as human beings.
-As the metaphor goes, a butterfly may flap its wings in Brazil and set off a tornado in Texas.
-The hygiene practices and social distancing you or I employ has a tremendous impact, not just on our neighbours, but on someone else halfway across the world.
-We can either break the chain of transmission, or add to it.
+The coronavirus's quick travel around the globe in a few short months in early 2020 highlights our connectivity as human beings.
+As the metaphor goes, a butterfly flaps its wings in Brazil and sets off a tornado in Texas.
+The hygiene practices and social distancing you or I practice has a tremendous impact not just on our neighbours, but on someone else halfway across the world.
+We can either break the chain of transmission, or continue it's progression.

-This is a time to take good care of ourselves and our extended community.
-Just this morning, I learned a new word: caremongering.
+I learned a new word: caremongering.
 An article published by the BBC states a new trend has emerged— people are prioritizing helping others to spread preparation instead of panic, and calm instead of anxiety.
-This is not only heart-warming, this approach is necessary to build resilience and health in community.
-My best friend and co-facilitator Robert Birch lived through the AIDS epidemic, and he says “Viruses bring us together.
+This tactic is not only heart-warming, it's necessary in order to build resilience and health within a community.
+My best friend and co-facilitator Robert Birch having lived through the AIDS epidemic says “Viruses bring us together.
 They simultaneously breakdown boundaries needing more attention and connect us in ways we have been separated.”

 By now, we all know how critical it is to practice social distancing, wash our hands, and practice hygiene effectively.
 Hoarding masks, hand sanitizer, and toilet paper only takes them away from everyone else, including healthcare workers and our most vulnerable populations who may not be able to rush to the store and afford to hoard.